asynkron/TraceLens/README.md

 ## Data Privacy

-TraceView does not share data, all data is stored in your own Redis instance.
+TraceView is committed to protecting the privacy of our users.
+We do not share any data collected through our platform.
+All data is stored in your own Redis instance, ensuring that you maintain control over your information.

-**TraceView does use PlantUML for rendering diagrams**.
-All data required to render the diagrams will be sent to the PlantUML Server.
-When using the provided Docker Compose files, a local PlantUML server will be started.
+In order to render diagrams, we utilize PlantUML.
+When using our provided Docker Compose files, a local PlantUML server will be started and all necessary data will be sent to this server for rendering.
+This ensures that your data remains securely within your own environment.

 Using a standalone docker container, you can configure this setting using this environment variable: